ragasits/krakEE/README.md

 # krakEE

-Pilot project for testing latest tools and technologies.
+Pilot project to test the latest tools and technologies (+ We want to find the best trading positions for the future)

 Main functions:
 - Get trades from a bitcoin exchange (XBTEUR)
 - Calculate Candle and some technical indicators
 - Add learning data
 - Simulate trades
+- Export datasets to WEKA

 Used tools:
 - Jakarta EE